 Lakeside School collaborates with a range of study-away programs, which are pre-approved based on the rigor of the curriculum, quality of student support services, financial aid availability (merit and need), and risk-management protocols.

 - School Year Abroad with campuses in China, Italy, France, and Spain (www.sya.org).

 - The Mountain School in rural Vermont (www.mountainschool.org).

-- The Chewonki Semester School in coastal Maine (www.chewonki.org).
+- Maine Coast Semester at Chewonki in coastal Maine (www.mainecoastsemester.org/).